PDS-Lab/MatrixKV/README.md

 # MatrixKV
 ## 1 Introduction
-MatrixKV is a key-value storage database optimized for [Rocksdb](https://github.com/facebook/rocksdb) based on NVM(AEP).
+This is the implementation of the paper "**MatrixKV: Reducing Write Stalls and Write Amplification in LSM-tree Based KV Stores with a Matrix Container in NVM**" appeared in [ATC 2020](https://www.usenix.org/conference/atc20).
+We implement MatrixKV based on [Rocksdb](https://github.com/facebook/rocksdb) and evaluate it on a hybrid DRAM/NVM/SSD system using Intel's latest 3D Xpoint NVM device Optane DC PMM.

 ## 2 Compilation and Run
 ### 2.1 Tools
-MatrixKV uses [PMDK](https://github.com/pmem/pmdk) as read and write interface using NVM, and PMDK must be installed.
+MatrixKV acesses NVM via [PMDK](https://github.com/pmem/pmdk).
+Hence, to run MatrixKV, PMDK must be installed.

 ### 2.2 Compilation
 ```
 > make -j64
 ```
-Only Makefile is currently supported, and cmake is not implemented.
+Currently, we only support Makefile instead of cmake.

 ### 2.3 Run
-If you want to use MatrixKV, you need to modify the configuration, in ``include/rocksdb/option.h``.
+To run MatrixKV, please modify the configuration in ``include/rocksdb/option.h``.
 ```
 std::shared_ptr<NvmSetup> nvm_setup = nullptr;
 ```
-To learn more about ``NvmSetup``, you can view the file ``include/rocksdb/nvm_option.h``.
+To learn more about ``NvmSetup``, please refer to ``include/rocksdb/nvm_option.h``.

-Run db_bench can refer to the test script file ``test_sh/matrixkv_test_4value.sh ``, you can :
+To test with db_bench, please refer to the test script ``test_sh/matrixkv_test_4value.sh ``, you can :

 ```
 > ./tesh_sh/matrixkv_test_4value.sh